 The response from Collins DictionaryNo public statement has been made by Collins.
 There are some indications that they have acceded to the demands.
 For instance their online Scrabble Word Checker now gives different results, despite no indication being given.
 You can check a box to select Family FriendlySome words have been deleted and some have been redefined.

 A book CSW22 is the same as CSW19 except for 419 deletions.
-The version with definitions is now described as a Family Dictionary.
+There is a version with definitions.

 The response from WESPA27 Feb 2021 WESPA is the World English Scrabble Players Association.
 An extraordinary general meeting was held considering whether to reject Mattel's dictum.
-The vote to do so was lost.
+The wording of the motion has not been made public, but the vote to reject the lexicon changes proposed by Mattel was lost.
 Details.

 The NASPA Zyzzyva program is available for Macintosh, Windows, Android and iOS.
 It includes both CSW19 and CSW21.

 The response within Australia